-We now present the results of the fits then subsequently describe the correlations of the fit parameters with hardware differences, and time variations in the next section.
-Using the background-subtracted modified WaveDeform dataset, the $Exp_1$ component was determined by fitting the distribution from 0.1 PE to 3.5 PE.
-The result of the fit yielded $E_1 = 6.9 \pm 1.5$ and $w_1 = 0.032 \pm 0.002$ PE.
-The shape of Exp1 is then used to describe the low-PE charge region for all subsequent fits.
+We now present the results of the fits and describe the correlations of the fit parameters with hardware differences, and time variations in the next section.
+Using the background-subtracted modified WaveDeform dataset, the Exp1 component was determined by fitting the aggregate distribution from 0.1 PE to 3.5 PE.
+The result of the fit yielded $P{e1} = 0.186 \pm 0.041$ and $w_1 = 0.027 \pm 0.002$ PE.
+This shape of Exp1 is now used to describe the low-PE charge region for all subsequent standard 474 WaveDeform fits.
+475